-Mexico City has played host to various films: Dune (1984), Conan the Destroyer, Licence to Kill, Honey, I Shrunk the Kids, Total Recall (1990), and Kung Pow!
+Mexico City has played host to various films: Dune (1984), Conan the Destroyer, the James Bond films Licence to Kill and Spectre, Honey, I Shrunk the Kids, Total Recall (1990), Kung Pow!
 Enter the Fist.
 Reports are often that the Mexican authorities make things hard for the foreign production crews.

 Mexico City is a really big place.
 Its extension covers not only its municipal limits (much like Washington, D.C., Brasília, and Canberra, it's outside of the country's system of states), but it additionally covers half of the State of Mexico, and a very small part of the south of the state of Hidalgo.
 The city keeps growing, and it will continue to do so until the future, unless an eruption from near volcano Popocatepetl can stop that, though it is unlikely.
 Chilangos are both stubborn and numerous, and despite their poor reputation among other Mexicans, they can join forces to clean up and rebuild after natural disasters.
 Most notably, this happened after the earthquake of 1985, and the less strong but still very destructive one of 2017, both of which took place in September 19th.

 The city is divided into 16 Alcaldías (known before 2016 as Delegaciones), which are as follows: